 What they do

-Maintenance planners ensure that the machinery used in manufacturing, refining and processing plants is in the best possible working order by undertaking a range of maintenance inspections and scheduling maintenance processes.
+Maintenance planners ensure that the machinery used in manufacturing, refining and processing plants is in the best possible working order.
+This is done by developing maintenance strategies, as well as scheduling, coordinating and monitoring the maintenance of all plant equipment.
 They plan and organise preventative maintenance processes such as oil analysis, condition monitoring or vibration analysis, non-destructive testing, thermography, and ultra sound, as well as predictive maintenance processes like lubrication and sensory inspections, and periodic component replacement.
 They analyse the risk of process failure, ensure that correct spare parts are stocked, undertake performance measurement, and try to ensure that maintenance costs are kept as low as possible.

 Maintenance planners work in factories, power and process plants, oil refineries, and manufacturing, engineering and mining facilities.
 Working conditions may be noisy, dirty or dangerous.
 They usually work regular hours, but may be required to work longer hours at times, and may be on call twenty four hours a day in case of emergencies.
 In some work environments, such as factories, mining facilities or oil refineries, maintenance planners may be required to work in shifts outside of regular working hours.